AlexIzh/PluginPanel/README.md

 PluginPanel
 ===========
 Plugin for Xcode!
-You can add your plugin to this panel and you should not care about ui in XCode!
+You can add your plugin to this panel and you should not care about ui in Xcode!
+It looks like left panel(tree of files, breakpoints etc).
 Xcode 5+ only.

 ## Installation